-Many restaurant brands launched boxes which allowed consumers to recreate restaurant dishes at home during Covid-19, and with home workers having access to their kitchen full of appliances during the workday, the options for ‘heat at home’ lunchtime meals are practically endless.
+Many restaurant brands launched boxes which allowed consumers to recreate restaurant dishes at home during the coronavirus pandemic, and with home workers having access to their kitchen full of appliances during the workday, the options for ‘heat at home’ lunchtime meals are practically endless.
 “Makeaway boxes have bridged the gap for consumers between eating out occasions whilst dine-in restrictions have endured, and they have offered operators a desperately needed revenue stream,” Katie says.
 “In January 2021, one in five consumers had already purchased a kit, whilst over a third (35%) expressed a future intention to do so.”
 Once again, despite the fact that the UK continues to move towards a post-Covid future, Katie says that Lumina Intelligence expects the makeaway offering to continue to expand and develop as operators reopen sites across the next few months.

 Operators such as D’Ambrosi Fine Foods in the Cotswolds, which sells premium heat-at-home meals, have built their entire business model around this trend.
 Owner chef Andrew D’Ambrosi recently told Speciality Food that his food to go model “thrived” during the pandemic.
 “Our food is restaurant quality but specifically created to maintain consistency and taste on the reheat without compromise,” he explains.